imartinezz/INPACT-S/README.md

 #### Summary of the process:

 This process is very complicated.
-The provided scripts are well documented and the best way to learn the process is by reading those carefully.
+The scripts are well documented and the best way to learn the process is by reading those carefully.